 Seeds.
 Path.
 Oath.
 Life travels and unwraps its treasures in this order.

 You can’t find the path until you listen within.
 Hear the unburdening of the hull around the seed?
-It crackles.
+It crackles with new life.

 I'm standing on the corner 77th St. and 3rd Ave. in New York City.
 It's always busy.
 It's always noisy.
 New Yorkers are oddly quieted by the symphony of horns, the subway’s swooshing rattle popping up through the steel grates on the sidewalk, and the whoop whoop whoop of sirens.